eclipsesource/tabris-decorators/doc/redux/@connect.md

 ## mapStateToProps

-A function that maps the state returned by the store to the properties of the widget to connect:
+A function that maps the state returned by the store to the properties of the component to connect:

 `state => properties`

+The **TypeScript** type of this function is `StateToProps<Component>`, exported by `tabris-decorators`.

-So if the state object of your store has a `myString` property, and the widget you want to connect has a `text` property, then `mapStateToProps` may look like this:
+Example: If the state object of your store has a `myString` property, and the widget you want to connect has a `text` property, then `mapStateToProps` may look like this:

 ```js